redpanda/BreadcrumbBundle/README.markdown

 ## Credits

-This bundle was originally ported from [sfOrmBreadcrumbsPlugin]), a plugin for symfony1.
+This bundle was originally ported from sfOrmBreadcrumbsPlugin, a plugin for symfony1.